When you’re thinking about conversion rate optimization, returns probably aren’t the first thing to pop into your mind.

 Since shoppers don’t have the luxury of trying on items or seeing them in person prior to purchasing, they buy blindly knowing a liberal return policy will save them.

-Here are some of the most common reasons consumers might return a product:
+That being said, even the most descriptive product pages can’t stop returns from happening.
+And here are some of the most common reasons consumers might return a product:

 - Size: Merchants in the apparel industry feel the most pain here: up to 40% of shoppers send back an item simply because it wasn’t the right size.

 - Damages and Defects: Up to 20% of returns are due to damaged goods.
 And even if the items are in tip-top shape, customers may not be impressed with the quality of the product once it arrives at their doorstep.

 - Product Images: Photography plays a huge role in the conversion process and images can be misleading if done poorly.
 According to this study, 22% of returns are due to an item appearing differently in person than it does in a picture.